 A fleet of ships sailing from Tunis to Naples found themselves swept by a strange current which took them far from their intended destination.
 They were returning from the wedding of Claribel, the daughter of King Alonso of Naples, to the King of Tunis.
 They were high-spirited and slightly tipsy and obliviously surrendered themselves to the sea.
 Under the cloak of darkness the current took them westward across the Mediterranean, through the straits of Gibraltar and pulled the ships south into the Atlantic.
 When they became aware of the inordinate length of their journey they were of course puzzled.
 Their navigational aids appeared to be reliable but their readings made no sense- the journey got longer, and the sky got broader.
 They didn’t remember passing the island of Sicily, and they wondered when the mighty peak of the volcano Vesuvius, looming over the bay of Naples, would appear on the horizon to indicate how close they were to home.
 The ship sailed on but the horizon remained empty.
 After a few days they were lost and desperate.
 How it happened no one could say, after all Tunis to Naples was a routine journey.
 The days grew hotter, and the passengers irritable.
 The air became humid.
 This wasn’t like the intense summer heat of a Mediterranean summer but a damp tropical heat, which made the passengers sticky and nervous.
 Although they were surrounded by a mighty ocean and its cooling breezes, the heat only became more intense and sapping.
 Without warning thunder boomed across the skies.
 At first they cheered, welcoming the relief.
 But their high spirits were short lived.
 The sea became a tumult of mammoth waves.
 Dark clouds enveloped the ship like wrapping paper.
-The boat was in chaos.
+The boats were in chaos.

 “Bosun!” the Captain yelled, calling for the man in charge of the sailors.